ckeditor/ckeditor5/docs/framework/guides/development-tools.md

 #### Inspector as a bookmarklet

-Alternatively, you might create a bookmarklet in your browser that will allow you to open inspector on every page without interference with its source code.
+Alternatively, you can create a bookmarklet in your browser that will allow you to open inspector on any page without interference with its source code.

-<b>Important note: this method won't work if the page has Content Security Policy enabled.</b>
+**Important note: this method will not work if the page has Content Security Policy enabled.**

 To create a bookmarklet, paste this code as the URL of the newly created bookmark in the browser of your choice:

 ```js
 javascript:(function(){let script=document.createElement('script');script.src='https://unpkg.com/@ckeditor/ckeditor5-inspector/build/inspector.js';script.onload=()=>CKEditorInspector.attachToAll();document.head.appendChild(script);})()
 ```

-After that, you can open CKEditor 5 inspector by pressing the previously created bookmark.
+After that, you can load CKEditor 5 inspector by using the previously created bookmark.

 ### Enabling the inspector